Master’s in Communication in Arkansas

 ARKANSAS STATE UNIVERSITY

-Arkansas State University offers students a Master of Science in Mass Communications degree as a traditional on-campus program.
+Arkansas State University offers students a Master of Arts in Communication Studies degree as a traditional on-campus program.

 What to Know: The primary focus of the program is on the fundamentals of communication theory and the understanding and use of complex methods of communication research.
 Students can choose to specialize in journalism or radio/TV studies.